elazarl/goproxy/README.md

 Make sure to include the bin folder in the path of your shell, to be able to directly use the `golangci-lint run` command.

+## Versioning
+With GitHub, there are 2 version types: release versions (such as `v1.x`) and Go branch default versions (such as `v0.0.0-202412xxx`).
+The latter is `automatically` assigned by Go modules command if the master branch contains new commits that aren't present in the last GitHub release.

+We plan to `periodically` publish stable releases (v1.x), after a while that no one reports issues with the fixes merged in the master branch.
+You can `safely use both` version types, since we carefully review all the pull requests before merging them.

 ## A taste of GoProxy

 To get a taste of `goproxy`, here you are a basic HTTP/HTTPS proxy